An Edible Mosaic™

 Step-by-Step Instructions

-4. Add the onion/garlic mixture, spinach, parsley, scallion, lemon juice, dill, feta, eggs, black pepper, salt, and crushed red pepper flakes to a large bowl.
-Stir to combine.
+3. Add the onion/garlic mixture, spinach, parsley, scallion, lemon juice, dill, feta, eggs, black pepper, salt, and crushed red pepper flakes to a large bowl.

 Store Spanakopita wrapped in the fridge for up to 5 days.

 This dish reheats well in the oven or air fryer.
-Preheat the oven or air fryer to 325F and heat it until warm, about 10 to 15 minutes.
+Preheat the oven or air fryer to 325F and heat the Spanakopita until warm, about 10 to 15 minutes in the oven or 5 to 10 minutes in the air fryer.

 • Use frozen spinach to save time!
 However, be sure to wring out all of the excess liquid to avoid a soggy bottom to your spinach pie.

-• Another great tip to save you time is to use store-bought phyllo dough.
+• Another great tip to save you time is to use store-bought phyllo dough (aka filo dough).
 Look for it in the freezer area of your regular grocery store, or at a local Greek grocery store, or buy it on Amazon.

 • If you’ve ever worked with phyllo dough, you know how fast it can dry out and become unusable!
 To help prevent phyllo from drying out, lay a piece of wax paper or plastic wrap on a flat surface.
 Put the phyllo on top, and then place another piece of wax paper or plastic wrap on top.
 Drape a kitchen towel that’s dampened with cold water over the top layer of wax paper or plastic wrap.
 Keep the dough covered until you remove a piece to use.